-Some of the practice’s landmark cases over the last decade which have tested the boundaries of copyright law in the digital era include the Cooper and Kazaa cases, IceTV, the Roadshow/iiNet case and Phonographic Performance Company of Australia v Commercial Radio Australia.
+The group specialises in helping clients navigate the legal complexities that arise through the convergence of media, and the digital transformation or disruption of their industries.
+Some of the practice’s landmark copyright law cases include the Cooper and Kazaa cases, IceTV, the Roadshow/iiNet case and Phonographic Performance Company of Australia v Commercial Radio Australia.

 These test cases have set the benchmarks in Australia for issues such as authorisation liability in the digital environment, the right of communication, safe harbours, the broadcast right, live streaming, information works and originality in copyright works.

-Gilbert + Tobin also has the leading Australian Copyright Tribunal practice which specialises in complex copyright licence rate-setting cases in Australia.
+We also have a leading Australian Copyright Tribunal practice which specialises in complex copyright licence rate-setting cases in Australia.
 These significant cases have involved determining the licence fees payable for the use of copyright content across a wide range of different industries including the music, radio, television, fitness, restaurant and nightclub industries.

 We act for marquee clients in the media and entertainment industry including both the recording and motion picture industries, a rarity amongst other law firms.
-The music industry have been clients with Gilbert +Tobin for over 20 years.
 We also advise software and database suppliers and users, internet and technology companies, broadcasters, consumer electronics companies, publishers and advertisers, media monitoring agencies, and governments and other public institutions.
 No other law firm in Australia acts for such a renowned portfolio or such a diverse range of clients with interests in copyright.
-Our clients invest significant resources into their IP and we are dedicated to ensuring it is protected.
+Our clients invest significant resources into their IP and we are dedicated to ensuring these assets are protected.

-Gilbert + Tobin’s copyright lawyers are known for their fierce advocacy in copyright matters, for partnering closely with their clients to achieve their commercial objectives, and for finding innovative and ground breaking solutions to highly complex copyright disputes, particularly in the digital space.
+Our copyright lawyers are known for their fierce advocacy in copyright matters, for partnering closely with their clients to achieve their commercial objectives, and for finding innovative solutions to highly complex copyright disputes, particularly in the digital space.

-- Copyright valuation and rate-setting - We have over a decade of experience in copyright rate-setting, actions in the Copyright Tribunal and the application of royalty rates across diverse industries dealing with different uses of copyright.
+- Copyright valuation and rate-setting: We have extensive experience in copyright rate-setting, actions in the Copyright Tribunal and the application of royalty rates across diverse industries dealing with different uses of copyright.
 This area of copyright is highly specialised and can involve complex issues of valuation and competing economic evidence on the value of the copyright to the copyright owner and user.

-- Advice and counselling - Our team has advised on all aspects of the Copyright Act, including subsistence, ownership, chain of title, disposition and assignment, infringement, fair dealing, defences and safe harbours.
+- Advice and counselling: We have advised on all aspects of the Copyright Act, including subsistence, ownership, chain of title, disposition and assignment, infringement, fair dealing, defences and safe harbours.

 - Clearance, assignment and licensing in relation all forms of copyright works and subject matter including digital content on websites, mobile apps and social media.